 Separation of concerns

 It could be said that the original class had two concerns.
-There is another principle called ‘separation of concerns’ and it follows the same idea as the single responsibility principle in that a class should have a single concern.
+There is another principle called ‘separation of concerns’.
+It follows the same idea as the single responsibility principle, in that a class should have a single concern.
 The separation of concerns can be used with a wider meaning also, to be applied to projects, services and layers in architecture.